 Line 11.
 Check the box if the organization is a supporting organization.
-For more information about supporting organizations, see Regulations section 1.509(a)-4, and sections 509(a)(3) and 509(f).
+For more information about supporting organizations, see Regulations sections 1.509(a)-4 and 1.509(a)-4T, and sections 509(a)(3) and 509(f).
+For a brief overview of the requirements for qualification as a supporting organization, and of the different types of supporting organizations, see Pub.
+557, Tax Exempt Status for Your Organization, and visit www.irs.gov/Charities-&-Non-Profits/ Section-509(a)(3)-Supporting-Organizations.

-If the organization is a supporting organization, it also must check either box 11a, 11b, 11c, or 11d to show the type of supporting organization it is.
+If the organization is a supporting organization, it also must check either the box for line 11a, 11b, 11c, or 11d to show the type of supporting organization it is.
 The organization also must complete lines 11e through 11g, and the table on line 11h.

 Lines 11a-11d.
 Use the information below to determine the supporting organization's type.
 If the organization checks the box on line 11f, the letter the organization received from the IRS identifies its type.
 If the box checked on any of lines 11a through 11d is different from the type stated in the letter, provide an explanation in Part IV.
-If the organization does not check the box on line 11f, it should check the box on lines 11a to 11d that best describes the type of supporting organization it is.
+If the organization does not check the box on line 11f, it should check the box on line 11a, 11b, 11c, or 11d that best describes the type of supporting organization it is.